xebialabs-community/xlr-redmine-plugin/README.md

 * **XL Release Server** 9+

-Note:  XLD or XLR version should not be lower than lowest supported version.
+Note:  XLR version should not be lower than lowest supported version.
 See <https://support.xebialabs.com/hc/en-us/articles/115003299946-Supported-XebiaLabs-product-versions>.

 ## Installation